• ing.marcoburatto@gmail.com

 • Media will be displayed in a name-based order, and in the following sequence: remote images, then inventory-related images, network share, Dropbox, Google Drive, WebDav, Instagram and then USB-contained images, followed by videos.
 So, images come first and then videos.
 This behaviour is by design and unmodifiable, because two different players are used.

 • Accepted image formats are jpeg (.jpeg or .jpg), png, gif.
+The slideshow player only works with JPG images in RGB format – thanks to Ethan Piliavin.

 • Accepted video formats are mostly mp4 files.